 I am sure you may find yourself overwhelmed with the many devices on the market designed for vaping.
 This guide will give you a better idea of what they are and what purposes they serve.

 Ego batteries are the first upgrade from a cigalike.
 They offer the flexibility of using a ton of tanks and even the ability to recharge.
-Ego batteries come in different sizes from small to full sized.
+Ego batteries come in different sizes from small to full-sized.
 Traditionally these batteries run from $7 to $20.
-You use these batteries with clearomizers or cartomizers which we will show you further down this page.
-These vape batteries do not have interchangeable batteries so its really simple to use.
+You use these batteries with cartomizers or cartomizers which we will show you further down this page.
+These vape batteries do not have interchangeable batteries so it’s really simple to use.

 RTA/Rebuildable tank atomizers:

 The RTA is another extremely popular choice with people who vape.
-Unlike RDA’s these do not require you constantly add drops of eliquid in order to vape.
+Unlike RDA’s these do not require you constantly add drops of e-liquid in order to vape.
 They are more like clearomizers but feature coil building decks like the RDA.
-Traditionally the deck sits higher than on an rda within a chimney that features holes that push up juice to your coil inside the chimney.
+Traditionally the deck sits higher than on an RDA within a chimney that features holes that push up the juice to your coil inside the chimney.
 The RTA can handle anywhere from 2ml of juice to 6ml.
-They come in a variety of sizes and capability.
+They come in a variety of sizes and capacities.
 The RTA is similar to the RDA in terms of cloud and flavor production with the simplicity of a clearomizer.
-It does require you know how to build your own coils and a bit of finesse in placing your wicking material so it does no block your juice channels.
-RTA’s range in prices from $30 to $200 for high end ones.
+It does require you know how to build your own coils and a bit of finesse in placing your wicking material so it does not block your juice channels.
+RTA’s range in prices from $30 to $200 for high-end ones.
 These devices can be run on anything from an ego battery to box mods.

-Kanthal wire is the most commonly used type of wire used for making coils for vaping.
-Kanthal offers a high heat resistance, flexible, and easy to use wire.
-Kanthal had it’s primary use in industrial situations but has since been used to heat up juice on your wick creating vapor.
-Kanthal wire comes in a variety of gauges which helps you reach desired levels of ohm’s.
+Known as Kanthal wire is the most commonly used type of wire used for making coils for vaping.
+Kanthal offers high heat resistance, flexible, and easy to use wire.
+As the dominant material, kanthal had its primary use in industrial situations but has since been used to heat up the juice on your wick creating vapor.
+Kanthal wire comes in a variety of gauges which helps you reach desired levels of ohms.
 There are calculators available online that will tell you how many loops of this you need to reach your desired ohm number.
-Prices for Kanthal can run from $1 a foot to a 100 foot spool for as little as $10.
+Prices for Kanthal can run from $1 a foot to a 100-foot spool for as little as $10.
 Temco Kanthal is the preferred and trusted brand amongst the vaping community.

 Organic cotton is very popular with us people who vape.
-Organic cotton is commonly used in RTA/RDA devices which you build coils for.
+This type of organic cotton is commonly used in RTA/RDA devices which you build coils for.
 The downside to cotton is that it cannot be dry burned but the benefits outweigh that fact.
 Cotton saturates considerably faster than silica even if it breaks down and gets ugly faster.
-In terms of flavor, you will not taste cotton as long as it is saturate with eliquid.
+In terms of flavor, you will not taste cotton as long as it is saturated with e-liquid.
 It does not distort the flavor of your juice and best of all its the cheapest option of all.
-Make sure you use 100% organic cotton, some cottons may contain peroxides or bleaching agents that should never touch your tank.
-Local chain stores like duane reade, cvs, etc all carry at least one brand of 100% organic cotton you can use to vape.
+Make sure you use 100% organic cotton, some cotton may contain peroxides or bleaching agents that should never touch your tank.
+Local chain stores like Duane Reade, CVS, etc all carry at least one brand of 100% organic cotton you can use to vape.
 Some people boil and dry their cotton before use.